-Elopement is defined as an act of leaving or having left school boundaries or an educational setting without permission.
-If we believe a student is in imminent danger, a school supervisor may call law enforcement immediately.
+Elopement is defined as leaving a designated area without permission.
+If a student elopes outside of school boundaries and we believe is in imminent danger, a school supervisor will call law enforcement immediately.
 If 911 is called, the supervisor will contact the student's parent or legal guardian immediately.